shardakaurr/model-mondays/docs/season-02/README.md

  - 3️⃣ | [Ask Questions & View Recaps](https://aka.ms/model-mondays/forum) - Discussion Forum

 ![Banner](./img/S2-E6.png)
-![Banner](./img/S2-E6-CustomerStories.png)

-Speaker info:
+### CUSTOMER STORIES: Capacity

+_Join us for this new segment where we talk to customers about real world usage of Azure AI technologies and solutions.
+We kickoff the first episode with our friends from Capacity!_.

+**Speakers:**

-Steve Frederickson is Head of Product for Capacity’s Answer Engine, where he leads the strategy and development of AI-powered knowledge solutions.
+_Steve Frederickson_ is Head of Product for Capacity’s Answer Engine, where he leads the strategy and development of AI-powered knowledge solutions.
 A serial entrepreneur and product innovator, Steve has pioneered Generative AI capabilities since 2021 to reshape how organizations access and use information.

-Zachary Meierhofer is a product manager with a passion for turning complex AI into intuitive solutions.
+_Zachary Meierhofer_ is a product manager with a passion for turning complex AI into intuitive solutions.
 At Capacity, he builds tools that help teams access knowledge instantly and deliver smarter support.
 With over a decade of experience in AI and search, he blends technical depth with a strong focus on user impact.

+![Banner](./img/S2-E6-CustomerStories.png)

 ---